Build agents that do cool things.

 Agents outgrew the chatbox, and need more.

 An agent that only calls tools and prints text hits a wall fast.
-Glove gives it the rest — memory, a mailbox, peers to coordinate with, a schedule to run on, and external services to reach — each an independent piece you can adopt on its own.
+Glove gives it the rest — a way to render UI and speak, memory and a mailbox, a sandbox to compute in, peers to coordinate with, and a way to ship.
+Every one is a separate package you can adopt on its own.

 Tools push React components onto a stack — product grids, forms, confirmations — rendered inline, mid-conversation.
 Pause for input with pushAndWait or stream results with pushAndForget.